dxw/playbook/guides/how-we-do-development.md

 Every commit should have a fully passing test suite with any new tests added and old tests removed as needed to document and validate the changes in that commit.

+**Important** Make sure you're following security best practices as you work.
+If you're not sure what they are, ask before pushing any code onto the internet.

 ### 5. Commit changes in small steps

 Good commits are small, focused, and self-contained.